 Your company either is or soon will be considering or pursuing some initiative related to digital transformation.
 Those efforts promise great rewards, but also come with considerable risks, to your company and your career.
-Here are some ideas about how to maximize the benefits and minimize the risks.
+In this article we bring you some ideas about how you can maximize the benefits and minimize the risks.

 Digital Transformation: What It Means and Why It Matters

-The term “digital transformation” means nothing less than using IT to transform customer and user experiences and IT and business processes and operations.
-Digital transformation has the potential to make your customers and users happier and your business more successful.
-It also has the potential, however, to disappoint your customers and users and hobble your business and your career.
+The term digital transformation involves using IT to transform user experiences, business processes, and IT operations.
+Digital transformation has the potential to make your customers happy and your business more successful.
+It also has the potential, however, to disappoint your customers and hobble your business and your career.

-A major obstacle to success: the limitations of incumbent systems.
-“87 percent of organizations find they have to scale back ambitions for new applications and services so that they will work with IoT or mobile devices, since these devices cannot match the data processing power of larger servers, and cannot guarantee a consistent connection.
-Only 29 percent of organizations say they can use data in real-time, limiting the end-user experience and the types of services they can offer.”
+A major obstacle to success is the limitations of incumbent systems.
+87 percent of organizations find they have to scale back ambitions for new applications and services.
+This is done so that they will work with IoT or mobile devices, since these devices cannot match the data processing power of larger servers, and cannot guarantee a consistent connection.
+Only 29 percent of organizations claim that they can use data in real-time, limiting the end-user experience and the services they can offer.

 Success with your digital transformation efforts requires you to find ways to overcome these limitations.
 You must then enhance your legacy environment with tools and processes that enable access to the benefits those efforts promise.
-Of course, you must also do all this economically and securely, and without major disruptions to current business operations.
-No pressure.
+You must also do all this economically and securely, and without any major disruptions to current business operations.

-Virima offers solutions for discovery, ITAM and ITSM that can help you achieve and sustain successful digital transformation.
-Virima tools can help you find, map and manage your IT resources, and deliver the modern, secure and productivity-enhancing services your users want and your business requires.
-Learn more about Virima’s ITAM solution, and how it helps you #CoverYourAssets, here.
+Virima offers solutions for IT discovery, ITAM, and ITSM that can help you achieve and sustain a successful digital transformation.
+Virima features can help you identify, map, and manage your IT resources, and deliver the modern, secure and productivity-enhancing services your users want and your business requires.